pytorch-labs/tosa_serialization_lib-mirror/README.md

         `SetData()` sets the constant value for a constant tensor, or the initialization value for a variable tensor.

+# Tests

+The *Tosa Serialization Library*'s C++ and Python versions can be tested with GoogleTest and PyTest, respectively.
+After building, unit tests can be run with the following commands.
+- `ctest` from the project's build directory
+- `pytest` from the project's root directory
+    - `pytest --leave-tmp` preserves temporary files at `python/pytests/tmp/` for debugging.

 # License

 The *TOSA Serialization Library* is licensed under Apache-2.0.